 Title: Restrictive Measures on the Use and Sale of Plant Protection Products Containing the Active Ingredient Metaldehyde in Malta

 Ministry: Ministry for Agriculture, Fisheries and Animal Rights & Ministry for Tourism and Consumer Protection

-Entity: Office for Competition within the Malta Competition and Consumer Affairs Authority (MCCAA)
+Entity: Malta Competition and Consumer Affairs Authority (MCCAA)

 1. Background Metaldehyde This active substance is used in plant protection products to control slugs and snails is approved for use within the European Union in line with Commission Implementing Directive 2011/54/EU of 20 April 2011 amending Council Directive 91/414/EEC to include metaldehyde as active substance and amending Commission Decision 2008/934/EC.
 The active substance is very important for the agricultural industry since slugs and snails are pests which have negative impact on the agricultural produce in Malta.
 Slugs and snails use slime to travel.
 A humid environment makes it ideal for them since they need to secrete less slime to travel.
 As a result, slugs and snails prefer to travel after rainstorms, after irrigation and during the night.
 Slugs and snails thrive in climates where the humidity is 65% or higher.
 The average annual percentage of humidity in Malta is 76.0%, thus making the climate an ideal one for them.